HilliamT/persistent-english-auction/README.md

 In a persistent English auction, the auctioneer decides the rate at which NFTs should be sold at e.g 1 NFT per hour.
 Whilst the auction is active, potential buyers can register bids.
 In theory, at the end of every hour (a clearing round), a sale is made to the highest bidder until all pieces are sold.

 Lazy evaluation is used to amortise the cost of operating the auction.
 Before a bid is made, the time gap between the previous transaction is calculated to see if any previous clearing rounds need to be processed.
-This approach is inspired by the concept of `virtual orders` used in [TWAMMs](https://www.paradigm.xyz/2021/07/twamm#the-time-weighted-average-market-maker).
+This is inspired by the concept of `virtual orders` used in [TWAMMs](https://www.paradigm.xyz/2021/07/twamm#the-time-weighted-average-market-maker).

-Upon auction close, participants can mint their NFTs or claim their funds of unsuccessful bids.
+Upon auction close, participants can mint their NFTs or claim their funds from unsuccessful bids.

 ## Getting Started